Gabriellanaro/MLOPS_final_Project/reports/README.md

 >
 > Answer:

 --- One of the biggest difficulties we have encountered is trying to get the technologies to communicate with each other and work simultanemously.
 This happened mostly because we were not familiar with most of the tools used in this course, so we spent a lot of time trying to earn how these technologies work.
 We struggle fine tunning the model as it was not translating correctly.
 Training and testing was difficult but we solve it after trying hard, we encountered some different envinormental problems that we fixed little by little.
 As well, after creating the unit tests, we tried to calculate the coverage but in the end we didn't do it as we were running out of time and wanted to deploy the model locally/cloud.
 The most difficult part was the deployment of the docker image both locally and in cloud.
 We overcome this by fixing the `Dockerfile`.
-We deployed the model in local and then in cloud and it was finally work.  ---
+We deployed the model in local and then in cloud and it was finally working.  ---

 ### Question 27